Graduate Audition and Application Requirements

 The School of Music will allow all graduate applicants whose overall TOEFL score is 90 or higher to audition, but in order to be considered for admission a fully passing TOEFL score must be submitted no later than.
 Auditions will not be scheduled for applicants with an overall TOEFL score lower than 90.

-Flute, Clarinet, Trumpet, Conducting, Solo Piano, Collaborative Piano, Voice, Woodwind Quintet Fellowship, and String Quartet Fellowship
+Flute, Clarinet, Trumpet, Conducting, Solo Piano, Collaborative Piano, and Voice

 Required Repertoire: Please refer to the Graduate Audition requirements in your respective area for the required repertoire.